mozilla/extension-workshop/src/content/community.md

 ### Questions about add-on development

-You can get help and support by posting to [Mozilla's community forum](https://discourse.mozilla.org/c/add-ons), [Stack Overflow](http://stackoverflow.com/questions/tagged/firefox-addon), or the [developer mailing list](https://mail.mozilla.org/listinfo/dev-addons).
+You can get help and support by posting to [Mozilla's community forum](https://discourse.mozilla.org/c/add-ons) or [Stack Overflow](http://stackoverflow.com/questions/tagged/firefox-addon).
 You can also talk with us on [Matrix](https://wiki.mozilla.org/Matrix) in the [Add-ons room](https://mzl.la/2u8ZGbg) (for general development questions) or in the [add-on reviewers room](https://mzl.la/2IJ2Oi1) (for questions about an add-on review).

-### Meetup IRL
+### Public meetings

-Find out whether there is a browser extensions or Mozilla related group or meet up near you from these resources:

-- [Mozilla Reps program](https://reps.mozilla.org/events/#/period/future/), where you can find events arranged by volunteer Mozillians from around the world.
-And, if there are no events local to you, the program can help you get things started.

-- [Campus Clubs](https://campus.mozilla.community/), for events arranged by students with a passion for keeping the web open, at universities and colleges worldwide.
-  You can also attend Mozilla’s public meetings and events for extension developers, such as add-on demo sessions Details of these events are found in the [Developer Communication Calendar](https://wiki.mozilla.org/Add-ons/developer/communication#Add-on_Developer_Communication_Calendar).
+You can also attend Mozilla’s public meetings and events for extension developers.
+Details of these events are found in the [Developer Communication Calendar](https://wiki.mozilla.org/Add-ons/developer/communication#Add-on_Developer_Communication_Calendar).

 {% endcapture %}
 {% include modules/one-column.liquid,